dmhuehol/EnvAn-WN-Phase-2/README.md

 newtip: Current version (9/1/17) of MATLAB function to create a custom Data Cursor tooltip using variables from within a parent function.
 Must be nested within another function.
 This version of newtip is specifically designed to work with wnAllPlot and wnYearPlot, but the method could easily be adapted for any similar circumstance.
 Tags: warm nose toolbox, utilities

-nosedetect: Current version (8/24/17) of MATLAB function to separate a soundings data structure into warm nose and non warm nose structures, with the warm nose structure containing a nested structure with details about said noses.
+nosedetect: Current version (11/11/17) of MATLAB function to separate a soundings data structure into warm nose and non warm nose structures, with the warm nose structure containing a nested structure with details about said noses.
+Updated 11/11/17 to fix problem where some warm nose depths were calculated to be negative.
 Tags: sounding, IGRA toolbox Requires: findsnd, prestogeo, simple_prestogeo

 plotyyy: Current version (10/9/17) of MATLAB function to plot data using three y-axes.
 Small changes made to original function written by Denis Gilbert of the Maurice Lamontagne Institute.
 Tags: utilities